phoenixframework/phoenix/guides/contexts.md

 The race conditions would make this an unreliable way to update the existing table since multiple callers may be updating out of date view values.
 There's a better way.

-Let's think of a function describes what we want to accomplish.
+Let's think of a function that describes what we want to accomplish.
 Here's how we would like to use it:

     product = Catalog.inc_page_views(product)